 There’s only a short amount of time you have to show yourself professionally.
-So start a simple conversation this may take some practice, but your pitch should provide enough information to garner interest and lead into a conversation.
+To start a simple conversation this may take some practice, but your pitch should provide enough information to garner interest and lead into a conversation.
 Don’t make just a personal sale out of your conversation.

 2. Be clear and concise

-A too long elevator pitch is nothing more than a one-sided conversation, this means you won’t impress anyone.
+A too-long elevator pitch is nothing more than a one-sided conversation, this means you won’t impress anyone.
 Elevator pitch is called that way for a reason, it must be brief and compelling.
 While you may be tooting your own horn, keep the listener in mind.

-3. Talk and highlight your accomplishments
+3. Highlight your accomplishments

 Prepare for your elevator pitch by writing down all of your professional accomplishments.
 During your elevator pitch, you’ll want to focus on the actions of your accomplishments, rather than just stating where you’ve worked previously.

 4. Avoid buzzwords and jargon

 Do not use showy buzzwords or anything like that, it will certainly annoy your listener.

 When preparing your elevator pitch, look through your accomplishments, and see if there’s a strong theme.
 Finding your professional theme will allow you to more effectively convey your message.
 For example, if your accomplishments involve a lot of problem-solving, focus on showcasing this skill.